 The exception to this is when a severe allergic wasp sting reaction - or even anaphylactic shock is caused (which is generally rare – anyone aware that they have an allergy to stings should carry an Epipen at all times).

-smooth.
+which are barbed.
 For this reason, in the event of a sting, there is no stinger

 to remove, as is the case with honey bees.

-Yellow jacket stings are also slightly different to those of hornets and bees – that is, they are chemically different for each insect, although venoms for hornet, bee and wasp stings may contain similar protein and enzyme constituents.
+Yellow jacket stings are also chemically slightly different to those of hornets and bees – that is, they are chemically different for each insect, although venoms for hornet, bee and wasp stings may contain similar protein and enzyme constituents.

 A yellow jacket sting is more likely to occur during the late summer or early autumn, when the nest is getting crowded, and they are eager to feed.
 They may sting when they perceive a threat, so it is important to try not to panic around wasps, and avoid waving arms around, since this action can encourage or annoy the wasps.